TimOliver/CGLayoutKit/README.md

 redView.frame.origin.y = containerView.frame.midY - redView.bounds.midY
 ```

-This is super performant and is very simple to write, but it isn't very easy to read after the fact.
+This is super performant and is simple enough to write, but it isn't very easy to read after the fact.

 With Spackle, the equivalent code becomes this.